Join Our Team

 ADA Requirements: The Eiteljorg Museum is committed to providing equal employment opportunities to all individuals, including those with disabilities.
 In compliance with the Americans with Disabilities Act (ADA), the Museum will provide reasonable accommodations to qualified individuals with disabilities to enable them to perform the essential functions of the job, unless such accommodations would cause undue hardship.
 If you require accommodation during the application or hiring process, please contact Human Resources at 317.275.1335 .
 We will work with you to meet your needs in a confidential and respectful manner.
 The Eiteljorg Museum values diversity and inclusion and encourages all qualified individuals to apply.

-Physical and Work Environment Demands: The Vice President for Advancement role primarily involves working in an office environment within the museum, requiring the ability to sit, stand, and walk for extended periods, often moving between different areas.
+Physical and Work Environment Demands: The Manager of Facilities primarily involves working in an office environment, requiring the ability to sit, stand, and walk for extended periods, often moving between different areas.
 The position necessitates regular use of hands and fingers for handling objects, tools, or controls, particularly when using a computer or managing physical membership materials.
 Adequate vision and hearing are essential for tasks such as reading documents, using a computer, and communicating effectively with colleagues and members.
 Occasionally, the role may require lifting and carrying objects, such as membership materials, event supplies, or office equipment, weighing up to 25 pounds.
 The job also involves frequent repetitive motions, such as typing and using a computer mouse.

 While most work is performed in a typical office setting with controlled climate and standard office lighting, some duties may take place in various indoor and outdoor event settings, requiring adaptability to different environments and weather conditions.
 The noise level is usually moderate but may occasionally be higher during events.
 The role involves regular interaction with staff, members, donors, and the public, necessitating excellent interpersonal and communication skills.
 Although the position generally follows a standard work week, flexibility is required to accommodate events, meetings, and other activities that may occur outside of regular business hours, including evenings and weekends.